-There are headphones, then there are headphones.
-You can cup some cans around your little lobes and enjoy so-so sounds, or you can enter an engrossing sonic journey before the 7.57 pulls into Paddington.
+Ask yourself: would you rather cup some cut-price cans around your lobes and enjoy so-so sounds, or pick up a proper pair of 'phones and journey through an immersive sonic realm before the 7.57 pulls into Paddington?

 If it's the latter (and it darn well should be), then we've got some real treats for you.

 This impeccable collection of ear-feeders covers every price range, so you shouldn't have trouble finding something sweet for your ears this Chrimbo.

 Bose's original QC35s were arguably the best in-flight cans money could buy: the noise-cancelling tech was top notch, while a 20-hour battery life meant they were good for just about any long-haul hop.